Abdelrhman-Nagy/FreelanceMarketplace/LOCAL_DEVELOPMENT_GUIDE.md

    ```bash
    npm run dev
    ```
-   The server will run on `http://localhost:5000`
+   The server will run on `http://localhost:80`

 2. **Access the application:**
-   - API Server runs on: `http://localhost:5000`
-   - Frontend can be accessed via: `http://localhost:80` or `http://localhost`
+   - Open your browser to: `http://localhost:80` or `http://localhost`
-   - All API requests automatically route to port 5000
+   - Everything runs on port 80 (frontend + API)

 ## Test Accounts